HackLinux/e8/readme.md

 It is actually not very well modularized, like it uses a lot of global variables.

-TinyCC but it does not compile Linux source code.
+Also, TinyCC does not compile Linux source code.
 Even Clang does not really compile Linux source code.
 Only GNU tools compile Linux.
 GNU produces probably the worst tool chain in terms of comprehensibility.